 For those based in the UK, Help Musicians, similar to MusiCares, is a yearly ongoing platform for supporting artists across various aspects of life, including during times of need and opportunity.
 Check in here on various updates regarding COVID-19 and specifically how Help Musicians can help you if you’re based in the UK.

-Spotify has created a Spotify COVID-19 Music Relief project that directs peoples towards “verified organizations that offer financial relief to those in the music community most in need around the world .”
-Organizations that Spotify’s COVID-19 Music Releif project works with include: Help Musicians, MusiCares, and PRS Foundation, and more.
+Spotify has created a Spotify COVID-19 Music Relief project that directs peoples towards “verified organizations that offer financial relief to those in the music community most in need around the world.”
+Organizations that Spotify’s COVID-19 Music Relief project works with include: Help Musicians, MusiCares, and PRS Foundation, and more.
 Spotify will match every dollar up to ten million dollars if made via this link.

 From the New York Foundation for the Arts to the Blues Foundation HART Fund, Creative Capital has organized an ongoing list of funds, grants, and educational webinars for those affected.
 Spread the love and knowledge, and if you know of any other resources, be sure to add to this Google Form so Creative Capital adds to their directory.